Shinjuku, Tokyo – 33 Things To Do Guide + Photos 2025

 Check out guide to Don Quijote stores (including MEGA Don Quijote branches) here + photos >

-8. The American / New York Bar at Park Hyatt Tokyo (temporarily closed until October 2025)
+7. The American / New York Bar at Park Hyatt – reopening December 2025

 Relive ‘Lost in Translation’ at Tokyo’s Park Hyatt hotel – not only does it have incredible views of Tokyo and live jazz music most nights, it is also where most of the key scenes between Bill Murray and Scarlett Johansson took place in ‘Lost in Translation’.